shyaboi/openflagsapi/readme.md

   console.log("Error: " + error.message);
 });
 ```
-  The data variable alone will return an object with an array of objects from the server.
-The response will be similat to the example below;
+  The data variable mutates into an object with an array of objects from the server.
+The response will be similar to the example below;
   ```
 {
   flagInfo: [